-Now in its third season, the North American 3 Hockey League (3HL), one of six USA Hockey-sanctioned Tier III Junior leagues, serves as one of the top training grounds in the country by providing the best coaching, exposure and developmental vehicles available for student-athletes in its classification.
+Entering its fourth season in 2013-14, the North American 3 Hockey League (NA3HL), one of nine USA Hockey-sanctioned Tier III Junior leagues, serves as one of the top training grounds in the country by providing the best coaching, exposure and developmental vehicles available for student-athletes in its classification.

-Through the NAHL's vast resources for development and exposure, the creation of the 3HL provides another worthy path for players to grow, on and off the ice, while being showcased in front of the entire junior, college and professional scouting community.
-It also allows the NAHL and 3HL to work with USA Hockey's youth affiliates regarding junior-youth conflicts of same-age players.
+Through the NAHL's vast resources for development and exposure, the creation of the NA3HL provides another worthy path for players to grow, on and off the ice, while being showcased in front of the entire junior, college and professional scouting community.
+It also allows the NAHL and NA3HL to work with USA Hockey's youth affiliates regarding junior-youth conflicts of same-age players.

-In addition to its regular-season schedule and playoffs, the 3HL, which boasts a tight geographical footprint with 17 teams in seven states (Illinois, Iowa, Michigan, Minnesota, Missouri, Ohio and Pennsylvania) allowing players to compete and excel academically at home, will participate in the NAHL's high-exposure events, which attract hundreds of college, junior and professional coaches and scouts.
+In addition to its regular-season schedule and playoffs, the NA3HL, which boasts a geographical footprint with 21 teams in 10 states (Illinois, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, Texas and Wisconsin) allowing players to compete and excel academically at home, will participate in the NAHL's high-exposure events, which attract hundreds of college, junior and professional coaches and scouts.

-The 3HL also participates in the NAHL's wide menu of marketing partnerships, including its relationships with Combat Hockey, the Official Equipment Supplier of the NAHL; FASTHockey, the Official Internet Broadcast Provider of the NAHL; OT Sports, the Official Jersey Supplier of the NAHL; The Messier Project, the Official Helmet Supplier of the NAHL and Brian's Custom Sports, Official Goaltender Supplier of the NAHL.
+The NA3HL also participates in the NAHL's wide menu of marketing partnerships, including its relationships with Easton, the Official Equipment Supplier of the NAHL; FASTHockey, the Official Internet Broadcast Provider of the NAHL; OT Sports, the Official Jersey Supplier of the NAHL and Brian's Custom Sports, Official Goaltender Supplier of the NAHL.